Asqatasun/Asqatasun/Create-a-rule-:-Getting-started.md

               new TextBelongsToBlackListChecker( // The ElementChecker implementation
                   new SimpleTextElementBuilder(), // the TextElementBuilder implementation
-                  "IrrelevantTitleNomenclature",// the name of the irrelevant titles nomenclature "IrrelevantTitle"// message created when the title belongs to the blacklist )
+                  "IrrelevantTitleNomenclature",// the name of the irrelevant titles nomenclature "IrrelevantTitle",// message created when the title belongs to the blacklist "text // the text of the title is extracted and displayed in case of irrelevant
+              )
         );
     }